 ---|---|---|---|

-While the above estimates give you an idea of how much hair salon insurance may cost for your business, keep in mind that your specific premium costs may differ.
-This is because the number of policies and the amount of coverage you need has a significant impact on the final cost.
+While the above estimates give you an idea of how much hair salon insurance may cost your business, remember that your specific premium costs may differ.
+This is because the number of policies and the amount of coverage you need significantly impact the final cost.

-The top salon insurers consider numerous factors when setting premiums that will be specific to your business.
-For example, insurance provider Beauty & Bodywork Insurance charges a minimum of $349 for general liability for two stations and $775 for 10 stations.
+The top salon insurers consider numerous factors when setting premiums that are specific to your business.
+For example, Beauty & Bodywork Insurance charges a minimum of $349 for general liability for two stations and $775 for 10 stations.

 Most insurers want to know about the following: